Android-for-Python/Android-for-Python-Users/README.md

 asyncio.run(ExampleApp().async_run('asyncio'))
 ```

 Alone this does not allow us to combine routines and coroutines.
-An app can't directly call an async function from say a Kivy UI event such as a Button event.
-You can do this indirectly, the details are different for the `trio` and `asyncio` packages.
+An app can't directly call a coroutine from say a Kivy UI event such as a Button event.
+But an app can do this indirectly, the details are different for the `trio` and `asyncio` packages.

-The basic approaches are shown in the next two sections.
+The basic approaches are shown in the next two sections, with simple examples.
 Using `trio` a coroutine is *started* from a routine.
 Using `asyncio` a coroutine is *enabled* from a routine.

 ### trio

-Using `trio` indirectly call a coroutine from a routine by initializing the app with the `trio` event loop, and using this to call `start_soon()`.
+Using `trio`, indirectly call a coroutine from a routine by initializing the app with the `trio` event loop, and using this to call `start_soon()`.
 The coroutine is *started* from a routine.

 ```python
 from kivy.app import App